Table of contents

 This is retrieved from Website settings -> Appearance -> Theme -> Basic -> Font colour and Link colours.

-If you want a sidebar next to the current heading (and on hover), tick this box and select the colour you want.
+If you want a border next to the current heading (and on hover), tick this box and select the color you want.

 • Element/Primary color